Dynamic Data Structures for $k$-Nearest Neighbor Queries

+\begin{proof} We first describe the algorithm to query all $t$ data structures simultaneously, and then analyse its running time.

-We use the heap selection algorithm of Frederickson~\cite{Frederickson93} to answer $k$-NN queries efficiently.
-This algorithm finds the $k$ smallest elements of a binary min-heap of size $N \gg k$ in $O(k)$ time by forming groups of elements, called \textit{clans}, in the original heap.
-Representatives of these clans are then added to another heap, and smaller clans are created from larger clans and organised in heaps recursively.
-For our purposes, we need to consider (only) how clans are formed in the original heap, because we do not construct the entire heap we query before starting the algorithm.
+\subparagraph{Query algorithm.} We use the heap selection algorithm of Frederickson~\cite{Frederickson93} to answer $k$-NN queries efficiently.
+This algorithm finds the $k$ smallest elements of a binary min-heap of size $N \gg k$ in $O(k)$ time.
+Running this algorithm on a heap that contains all sites $s \in S$ exactly once, with the distance $d(s,q)$ as key for each site, would return the $k$-nearest neighbors.
+However, building this entire heap takes linear time.
+To overcome this issue, we do not construct the entire heap we query before starting the algorithm.
 Instead, the heap is expanded during the query when necessary.
 See Figure~\ref{fig:expand_heap} for an example.

-Note that any (non-root) element of the heap will only be included in a clan by the Frederickson algorithm after its parent has been included in a clan.
+To know when to expand the heap, we require that the Frederickson algorithm only visits a node \emph{after} the parent of that node has been visited.
+This implies that once a leaf of the heap is visited by the algorithm, we can expand the heap further below that leaf without hindering the algorithm.

-The heap $H$, on which we call the heap selection algorithm, contains all sites $s \in S$ exactly once, with the distance $d(s,q)$ as key for each site.
-Let $S_1,..,S_t$ be the partition of $S$ into $t$ disjoint sets, where $S_i$ is the set of sites stored in the $i$-th $k'$-NN data structure.
+Next, we describe the heap $H$, on which we call the heap selection algorithm, in more detail.
+As stated before, $H$ contains all sites $s \in S$ exactly once, with the distance $d(s,q)$ as key for each site.
+Let $S_1,..,S_t$ be the partition of $S$ into $t$ disjoint sets, where $S_j$ is the set of sites stored in the $j$-th $k'$-NN data structure.
 For each set of sites $S_j$, $j \in \{1,..,t\}$, we define a heap $H(S_j)$ containing all sites in $S_j$.
 We then ``connect'' these $t$ heaps by building a dummy heap $H_0$ of size $O(t)$ that has the roots of all $H(S_j)$ as leaves.
 We set the keys of the elements of $H_0$ to $-\infty$.
 Let $H$ be the complete data structure (heap) that we obtain this way, see Figure \ref{fig:frederickson}.
 It follows that we can now compute the $k$ sites closest to $q$ by finding the $|H_0| + k$ smallest elements in the resulting heap $H$ and reporting only the non-dummy sites.